Ronaldo (Brazilian footballer): 2002 FIFA World Cup

 Ronaldo scored against every opponent in the tournament except in the quarter-finals against England.
-The match-winner against Turkey in the semi-final, with the winning goal a toe-poke finish with little back-lift while on the run – a finish he learned while playing futsal in his youth – the final whistle saw fans behind the goal hoist huge white letters to spell out his name akin to the Hollywood sign.
-Much attention was on his haircut – only part of his head was shaved – done as a deliberate distraction to shift media attention away from a leg injury.
-He revealed, "when I arrived in training with this haircut everybody stopped talking about the injury".
+The match-winner against Turkey in the semi-final, with the winning goal a toe-poke finish with little back-lift while on the run – a finish he learned while playing futsal in his youth – the final whistle saw fans behind the goal hoist huge white letters to spell out his name, akin to the Hollywood Sign.
+Much attention was on his haircut – in which his head was shaved except the forelock – done as a deliberate distraction to shift media attention away from a leg injury.
+He revealed that "when I arrived in training with this haircut everybody stopped talking about the injury".
 In the final against Germany in Yokohama, Japan, Ronaldo scored twice in Brazil's 2–0 win and tied Pelé's Brazilian record of 12 career World Cup goals.
 Ronaldo was the first player to seek out German players to offer his condolences, before he was congratulated by Pelé when receiving his World Cup winners medal.
 Gérard Saillant, the French surgeon who operated on Ronaldo's knee, was in the crowd as his guest, and stated after the game; "This gives hope to everyone who is injured, even those who aren't sportsmen, to see that by fighting you can make it.
 He's back to where he was; it's hugely satisfying and I am very moved."